 9. Measuring spoons

 People often under or overestimate the size of a teaspoon or tablespoon.
 Measuring spoons ensure an accurate amount is used.
 If you like to use American recipes, it's also worth buying a set of measuring cups to avoid tricky conversions.
+Read our review of measuring spoons.

 10. Measuring jug